cs-pub-ro/blockchain-protocols-and-distributed-applications/chapters/smart-contracts/lab/content/mxpy_deploy.md

-# Smart Contract deployment
+# Smart Contract deployment via Python (mxpy)

-Let's deploy our first smart contract on the blockchain.
+Let's deploy our smart contract on the blockchain.
 For this we will use `mxpy` tools previously installed.
 We will deploy the `adder` contract from the previous section.

 In the [repo](https://github.com/multiversx/mx-contracts-rs/tree/main/contracts/adder/) there is a folder named [interaction](https://github.com/multiversx/mx-contracts-rs/tree/main/contracts/adder/interaction).